madmax983/Lightning-Data-Grid/README.md

 Currently supports inline-editing of hierarchical data , and virtual scrolling.
 This is a huge WIP, use as your own risk.

+## Quick Demo Setup

+1. Click on `Deploy to SFDX` button.
+2. Navigate to a page you want to add the data grid component.
+3. Add in the `DataGridImpl` component to a page layout.

+## About

 The Data Grid contains a toolbar component, a header component (right now this just renders the column names, in the future it can contain filtering/column menus), a row component, and a cell component.

 The Data Grid currently has a pretty simple API, it expects a config javascript object, and a data javascript object.